fi-muni-statnice/masters-security/_pages/compulsory_courses/question-02.md

 The EC group is always cyclic or bicyclic.

 ### ECDH
+The same as the Diffie-Hellman algorithm explained above, but we use an elliptic curve modulo a large prime field $\mathbb{F}_p$ as the group.

 ### ECDSA
+ECDSA is based on DSA but the group is again an elliptic curve modulo a large prime field $\mathbb{F}_p$.

 ## Discrete Logarithm
 We use **additive** notation with EC groups.
 A $k$-fold application of the group operation $+$ is denoted as